-importing KneighboursClassifier
+from sklearn.neighbors import importing KneighboursClassifier

-(type of supervised learning algorithm
+KNeighboursClassifier (type of supervised learning algorithm

 used for classification tasks.)

-we create an instance of the
+knn = KNeighborsClassifier(n_neighbors =3) we create an instance of the

 KNeighborsClassifier class . n_neighbors =

 3 indicates that the classifier will consider

 the 3 nearest neighbors when making

 predictions.
 This is a hyperparameter that

 can be tuned to improve the performance

 of the classifier.

-trains the KNeighborsClassifier model
+knn.fit(X_train, y_train) trains the KNeighborsClassifier model

 using the fit method. it constructs a

 representation of the training data that

 allows it to make predictions based on the

 input features.

-The knn object contains the trained
+y_pred = knn.predict(X_test) The knn object contains the trained

 model, make predictions on new, unseen

 data.